Financial help to leave an abusive home

 This information applies to England and Wales.

 Deciding to leave an abusive home is hard.
 It is even harder when you do not have much money, or someone is controlling your access to your money.
-There is financial support available for people in this situation.
+There is financial support available for anyone in this situation.

 This might mean help with:

-Warning If you're in immediate danger
+Warning If you are in immediate danger

 If you cannot reply to questions on the phone, cough or tap the handset.
 The operator may ask you to press 55 if you cannot speak.